My Japanese Apartment (5 Ways to Make a House a Home)

 So without further ado, here are my tips for making that cavernous empty space feel like home:

 I don’t know about you but posters all over the walls take me back to college and bare walls feel like a hospital.
 100 yen shops have pretty frames of all sizes for your best photographed memories!
-I have a bunch of pictures I got from the teachers here of me with my students, as well as my pets, friends, and family back home all over my walls and flat spaces.
-It’s really cheerful and more…. adult-y.
+I have a bunch of pictures I got from the teachers here of me and my kids, as well as my pets, friends, and family back home all over my walls and flat spaces.
+It’s really cheerful and more…. adult-y!

 It’s a sad fact of life that cardboard furniture made from the boxes of your futons, while versatile and uber cheap, cannot last forever.
-And it’s not all that pretty–at least the way I did it it wasn’t.
+And it’s not all that pretty--at least the way I do it it isn’t.
 Yamashin, Nitori, WonderEx, and other home goods and secondhand stores have selections of shelves and tables that are infinitely nicer and also come with a good price tag (the important part).
-My bookshelves were ￥800 (~$8 USD) each, not too shabby!
-And I have the satisfaction of knowing that I constructed each and every one with the screwdriver on my swiss army knife while puzzling through instructions all in Japanese.
+My bookshelves were ￥800 each, not too shabby!
+And I have the satisfaction of knowing that I constructed each and every one with the screwdriver on my swiss army knife while puzzling through instructions all in Japanese!
 (Pictures.
 Pictures help.)

 I’m sorry, but nothing feels more temporary than eating on plastic or paper.
 100 yen stores have a lot of beautiful and cute dishware to choose from so go for it!
 It’s also more environmentally friendly and when you have to sort trash to within an inch of its life, you’ll appreciate cutting back as much as possible.
 I myself keep collecting glasses with hilarious English on them… I should probably stop that soon.
 I’m running out of room!

 It’s really not that difficult or expensive to make your apartment homey, it just takes conscious thought which I didn’t think to do until almost a year into my stay here.
-I’d always just put stuff where it fit with no regard to how things looked.
+Making things seem more permanent increased my happiness and comfort in Japan, feeling less like a temporary house and more like my home.
+I’d always just put stuff where it fit with no regards to how things looked.
 But since updating a few things and rearranging to make things seem less cluttered I’ve been a lot more comfortable and productive in my space.
 Your home is a physical reflection of you and your personality, show it off and make it shine!